Lucila Villaseñor Grijalva: Art

-Villaseñor Grijalva's art work is inspired by the gang-affiliated imagery in urban graffiti art.
+Villaseñor Grijalva's art work is inspired by the gang-affiliated imagery in urban graffiti art, showing the connection between muralism and graffiti.
 In particular, placas, which are textual works or tags aiming to code name individuals or groups or neighborhood affiliations.
 She became interested in the graffiti art of Little Valley, an East Los Angeles gang, and asked permission to attend their meetings to gain more insight into the art practice and authenticate her own interpretation.
 Though she initially perceived placas as “terrible” and “destructive,” her personal research focused on understanding this element as an immortalizing practice.
 She was interested in the way this stylistic element honored Chicanx people's desire to be immortalized.
 Her work with this style has been compared to that of Willie Herrón and Chaz Bojorquez, who are both well-known Chicano muralists that popularized “cholo-style” graffiti art.

 Villaseñor Grijalva's artistic career is notably associated with her work at the Mechicano Art Center, which was one of the first Chicanx art collectives in Los Angeles.
 She worked at the East Los Angeles location and continued when the center moved to Highland Park in 1975.
 She held her own solo exhibition in 1976.
 During this time, she collaborated with many popular Chicana artists, including Isabel M. Castro, Sonya Fe, Judithe Hernández, and Susan Saenz.
 While working with the center, she participated in a bus bench art contest in 1972, and won one second place alongside Ray Atilano.
 The goal of the project was to beautify the community and required the participating artists to create designs for the fronts and backs of various bus benches along major bus route streets.
 Grijalva also painted one of the wall panels of the center, which demonstrated her graffiti-inspired artistic style.